Indigenous music of North America: Societal role

 Native American music plays a vital role in history and education, with ceremonies and stories orally passing on ancestral customs to new generations.
 Native American ceremonial music is traditionally said to originate from deities or spirits, or from particularly respected individuals.
 Rituals are shaped by every aspect of a song, dance, and costuming, and each aspect informs about the "makers, wearers and symbols important to the nation, tribe, village, clan, family, or individual".
 Native Americans perform stories through song, music, and dance, and the historical facts thus propagated are an integral part of Native American beliefs.
 Epic legends and stories about cultural heroes are a part of tribal music traditions, and these tales are often an iconic part of local culture.
 They can vary slightly from year to year, with leaders recombining and introducing slight variations.
 The Pueblo composes a number of new songs each year in a committee that uses dreams and visions.

-Some native Americans view songs as 'property' owned by the tribe or individual who first perceived it.
+Some Native Americans view songs as 'property' owned by the tribe or individual who first perceived it.
 For example, if an individual received the song in a dream or vision, the music would belong to that individual, and that individual would have the power to give the song to another.
 In other cases, the music would be the property of the peoples from which it originated.

 The styles and purposes of music vary greatly between and among each Native American tribe.
 However, a common concept amongst many indigenous groups is a conflation of music and power.
-For example, the Pima people feel many of their songs were given in the beginning and sung by the Creator.
+For example, the Akimel O'odham feel many of their songs were given in the beginning and sung by the Creator.
 It was believed that some people then have more of an inclination to musical talent than others because of an individual's peculiar power.